tartley/colorama/README.rst

 and would be happy to grant commit access to anyone who submits a working patch or two.

-If you're hacking on the code, see `README-hacking.md`_.

 .. _README-hacking.md: README-hacking.md

 License
 -------

 Copyright Jonathan Hartley & Arnon Yaari, 2013-2020.
 BSD 3-Clause license; see LICENSE file.

 Professional support
 --------------------